TESE operation chances of success, procedure & costs

 TESE is the extraction of small portions of tissue from the testicle through a minor surgical procedure under anaesthesia.
 The procedure is also sometimes called a testicular biopsy.
 After treatment of the tissue samples, usually it's possible to extract single sperm cells which can then be used for fertility treatments like ICSI.

-In certain cases no sperm cells can be found in the ejaculate and it is necessary extract them surgically directly from the testes (TESE) or epididymis (MESA).
+When sperm testing finds no sperm cells in the ejaculate (or virtually none), it is necessary extract them surgically directly from the testes (TESE) or epididymis (MESA).